Kristinawk/project_m3_MachineLearning/README.md

 #### Data Preprocessing
 Steps:
-1. Create functions.py to automate the most repetitive processing and training tasks.
+1. Create functions.py: Automate the most repetitive processing and training tasks.
 2. Load the dataset: Load the training and test datasets into pandas DataFrames.
 3. Outliers management: Analyse outliers in numerical features and clean dataset.
 4. Feature encoding: Encode cut, color, and clarity using LabelEncoder.
 Drop city.